samringer/samringer.github.io/_posts/2018-10-27-Wasserstein_Distance.md

 ### Jensen-Shannon Divergence

 [Jensen-Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence) aims to address this asymmetry.
-Like KL divergence, it is a measure of similarity between two probability distribution.
-However, unlike KL divergence, you get the same result by swapping $P(x)$ and $Q(x)$.
+Like KL divergence, it is a measure of similarity between two PDFs.
+However, unlike the KL divergence, you get the same result by swapping $P(x)$ and $Q(x)$.
 The JS divergence is therefore *symmetric*.
-Most traditional GANs aim to minimise a loss function that is equivalent to the JS divergence.
+Most GANs (as of 2018) aim to minimise a loss function that is equivalent to the JS divergence.

 ![JS_Divergence]({{site.url}}/assets/images/WGAN/JS_Divergence_Transparent.png)